sirpaulmcd/sirpaulmcd.github.io/markdown/projects/onion-trail/entity-system.md

 # Entity System

-The entity system is responsible for handling the controls, health, and status effects of player and NPC entitites.
-It is a bit of a work-in-progress at the moment but the overall layout looks somewhat like this:
+The entity system is responsible for handling the controls, health, and status effects of player/NPC entitites.
+This system is still under development at the moment but the overall layout looks somewhat like this:

 <p align="center">
     <img src="/assets/images/onion-trail/entity-system/base-infrastructure.png" alt="entity system base infrastructure" />